NatashaTing/MCM-20/README.md

 # MCM-20

-Fish Migrating North Project for MCM 2020
+Some code for MCM 2020 project.
+Includes AHP and misc Fish Migration things.